01 of 02

-Take a single stitch backwards to point where the stitching should begin (point 2), then bring the tip of the needle up again a short distance from its original entry hole, which will be the start of the second stitch (point 3).
+Take a single stitch backwards to point where the stitching should begin (point 2).
+Next bring the needle up again a short distance from the first stitch on the line you are working.
+This will be the start of the second stitch (new point 1).

 Continue stitching in the same manner, spacing the stitches at regular intervals, until you reach your ending point.

-The method above describes the sewing method, in which you would keep your needle on top of the fabric as you work, apart from dipping it to the back momentarily.
-You can also work this stitch with the stabbing method.
+The method above describes the stabbing method.
+You can also work this stitch with the sewing method, keeping your needle on top of the fabric as you work, apart from dipping it to the back momentarily.

-To work the back stitch with the stabbing method, come up through the fabric at point 1.
-Bring the needle down through the fabric at point 2.
+To work the back stitch with the sewing method, come up through the fabric at point 1.

 Updated by Mollie JohansonContinue to 2 of 2 below.